jaackies/aias_trading25/README.md

 Notebooks bring these together. `test_*.ipynb` are notebooks to test the functionality of the code.
 The rest are for the report.

+`optimise.ipynb` is the main notebook for the project.

 ## Getting started

 You must first install the required packages.
 You can do this by running `pip install -r requirements.txt` (should create a virtualenv first).